Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization: Introduction

 By decreasing $\Ts$, an arbitrary accuracy may be achieved when approximating problem~\cref{eq:tv-general-problem-1} with \cref{eq:ti-general-problem-1}.
 In this context, we will hereafter assume that $\Ts$ is a small constant and $\Ts<1$.
 However, solving \cref{eq:ti-general-problem-1} for each sampling time $t_k$ may not be computationally affordable in many application domains, even for moderate-size problems.
 We therefore consider here approximating the discretized optimizers' trajectory $\{\x^*(t_k)\}_{k \in \N}$ by using first-order methods.
 In particular, we will focus on prediction-correction methods~\cite{zavala_real-time_2010, dontchev_euler_2013, simonetto_prediction_2017, paternain2019prediction}.
 This methodology arises from non-stationary optimization~\cite{Moreau1977, Polyak1987}, parametric programming~\cite{Robinson1980,Guddat1990,zavala_real-time_2010,dontchev_euler_2013,Hours2014,Kungurtsev2017}, and continuation methods in numerical mathematics~\cite{Allgower1990}.

 This paper extends the current state-of-the-art methods, \emph{e.g.},~\cite{simonetto_prediction_2017, Paper4}, by offering the following contributions.

-\begin{enumerate}[leftmargin=*] \item We provide a framework for prediction-correction methods in both primal space and dual space for time-varying optimization with time-varying cost and constraints.
-In doing so we re-obtain as special cases (for static constraints) existing prediction-correction time-varying algorithms, such as the ones based on (projected) gradient method~\cite{simonetto_prediction_2017}, proximal point, forward-backward splitting, Peaceman-Rachford splitting~\cite{ECC}, as well as the ones based on dual ascent~\cite{Paper4}.
-Our framework allows us to derive new prediction-correction time-varying algorithms based on the method of multipliers, dual forward-backward splitting, and ADMM, and to generalize many of the methods appeared in the literature.
+\begin{enumerate}[leftmargin=*] \item We provide novel prediction-correction methods in both primal space and dual space for online optimization with constraints.
+In doing so, we show how existing prediction-correction online algorithms can be generalized with the help of operator theoretical tools.
+In particular, the abstract methodology we discuss includes special cases such as the ones based on (projected) gradient method~\cite{simonetto_prediction_2017}, proximal point, forward-backward splitting, Peaceman-Rachford splitting~\cite{ECC}, as well as the ones based on dual ascent~\cite{Paper4}.
+Moreover, the proposed algorithms includes new online algorithms based on the method of multipliers, dual forward-backward splitting, and ADMM.
+With our methodology, we obtain unified results, and a general error bound (\cref{pr:generic-error-bound}), which allows one to plug any prediction strategy they are working with and obtain the corresponding asymptotic error.

-\item We unify the convergence results of the above mentioned methods with prediction-agnostic meta-results and improve some key inequalities to obtain sharper convergence bounds.
-In particular, in contrast with current literature, \emph{(i)} the convergence and error bounds for prediction-correction methods do reduce to the case of correction-only methods, when the number of prediction steps is zero; \emph{(ii)} full rankness of the matrix $\Am$ is only required when needed; \emph{(iii)} we are able to include time-varying constraints.
+\item By leveraging the structure of our signal processing problem, we propose and theoretically characterize a prediction strategy which applies extrapolation on a set of past cost functions collected by the online algorithm\footnote{While extrapolation is a known technique in numerical mathematics~\cite{quarteroni_numerical_2007,Qi2019}, here we fully characterize its theoretical asymptotic error, and we use it in a constrained setting.}.
+The number of historical costs used can be tuned in order to increase accuracy.
+Differently from the Taylor expansion-based prediction strategy of \textit{e.g.} \cite{simonetto_class_2016}, the prediction can be computed without needing to compute derivatives of the cost.
+Under suitable assumptions, we analyze the convergence of the resulting online algorithm, in particular by deriving an upper bound to the asymptotic tracking error (\textit{i.e.} the distance from the optimal trajectory $\{ \x^*(t_k) \}_{k \in \N}$).

-\item We look at different prediction strategies, in addition to the more used Taylor-expansion prediction, and in particular we show how an extrapolation-based strategy can offer global and tighter convergence, notably when the curvature of the problem does not change in time, which is relevant in online learning with data streams.
+\item We further apply the proposed extrapolation prediction strategy to problems with linear constraints such as Problem~\eqref{eq:tv-general-problem-2}, for which we prove convergence within a bounded neighborhood of the optimal trajectories $\{ \x^*(t_k)$, $ \y^*(t_k) \}_{k \in \N}$.

 \end{enumerate}